automatic-controls/powerbi/README.md

 2. The batch script executes a Java application *./asana-ghost-clean/asana-ghost-clean.jar*.
 3. The Java application deletes projects and tasks from the PostgreSQL database when they do not exist in [Asana] (usually indicates these items existed at one time but have since been deleted).

-If an error occurs at any step in the process, the batch script is configured to notify a channel in [Microsoft Teams].
+If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./asana-ghost-clean/log.txt*.

 ### [postgresql-backup](./postgresql-backup/)